P-TOWN, STAY DOWN! — HISTORIC FILIPINOTOWN

 This blog entry is about Historic Filipinotown.

-Historic Filipinotown is a neighborhood in Los Angeles’ Mideast Side bounded by the 101 to the north, Beverly to the south, Hoover to the West and Glendale to the East.
+Historic Filipinotown is a neighborhood in Mideast Los Angeles bounded by the 101 to the north, Beverly Boulevard to the south, Hoover Street to the west and Glendale Boulevard to the east.
 Its neighbors are Silver Lake and Echo Park to the north, Angeleno Heights to the northeast, Temple-Beaudry to the east, Westlake to the south, and Wilshire Center to the west.

+Despite its official designation in 2002, the neighborhood is often described as being part of Rampart Village, Westlake, Echo Park, and/or Silver Lake.
 The designation of Historic Filipinotown strikes some as odd.
 To casual observers who only pass through the area in their cars, the neighborhood doesn’t look especially Filipino.
 The streets aren’t exactly lined with nipa huts.
-In addition, Filipinos are sometimes referred to as “the Invisible Minority” because most in America speak English as a first language, most speak English, and most no longer live primarily in ethnic enclaves.
-It may come as a surprise then that the area around Historic Fillipinotown is actually home to quite a few Pinoys.
+In addition, Filipinos are sometimes referred to as “the Invisible Minority” because most in America speak English as a first language and most don’t live in recognized ethnic enclaves.
+It may come as a surprise, then, that the area around Historic Fillipinotown is actually home to quite a few Pinoys.

-Although state-sanctioned racial discrimination is no longer practiced and Filipinos are often thought to have assimilated into mainstream society, there are still cases of anti-Filipino racism.
-For example, in 1999 Joseph Ileto was murdered by white supremacist Buford Furrow just for being brown.
-In 2007, Marie Stefanie Martinez was beat up by a group of black teenagers in New York City… their excuse was “she looked Chinese.”
+Although state-sanctioned racial discrimination is no longer practiced and Filipinos are often thought to have assimilated into mainstream society, there are still numerous instances of anti-Filipino racism.
+For example, in 1999 Joseph Ileto was murdered by white supremacist Buford Furrow.
+In 2007, Marie Stefanie Martinez was attacked by a group of thirteen black teenagers in New York City because “she looked Chinese.”

-After that neighborhood’s demolition in the late ’50s, many Filipinos moved west to Temple-Beaudry and what’s now Historic Filipinotown.
+After Bunker Hill’s demolition in the late ’50s, many Filipinos moved west to Temple-Beaudry and what’s now Historic Filipinotown.
 Most of the homes in the area date back to the 1920s and 1910s although, especially in the eastern edge, there are Victorians built in the 1890s.
-As with Bunker Hill, by the time the Filipinos arrived, many of the neighborhood’s older inhabitants had moved elsewhere, following the expansion of Los Angeles and abandoning the early and by then unfashionable Victorian and Craftsman neighborhoods.
+As with Bunker Hill, by the time the Filipinos arrived, many of the neighborhood’s previous inhabitants had moved elsewhere, following the expansion of Los Angeles and abandoning the early and by then unfashionable Victorian and Craftsman era neighborhoods.

 THE ESTABLISHMENT OF HISTORIC FILIPINOTOWN